Pusser's: History

 The Royal Navy issued the last tot (ration) to "the fleet" on 31 July 1970.
+The decision to end the daily rum ration had been announced by the Admiralty in December 1969, which concluded that the practice was no longer compatible with the demands of increasingly sophisticated naval equipment.
 Since then, this has been known in Royal Naval Slang as "Black Tot Day."
 The remaining rum stocks were put up for auction.
 They were bought by Brian Cornford, shipped to Gibraltar and held in a secure bonded warehouse.
 As each visiting Royal Navy ship visited Gibraltar, it was the task of Cornford and his general manager, John Kania, to supply individual, wax-dated, corked, wicker-covered demijohns containing full strength (approx 110 proof) to the ships.
 When the individual gallon jars were finally sold, the large wooden barrels were tapped.
 It was found that over the years some of the contents in each wood barrel had evaporated, lowering the alcohol concentration somewhat.
 The barrelled rum was decanted into litre bottles and sold primarily to RN, RAF and Army messes and selected local pubs.

 Some of this rum still pops up in premium auction houses.
 Because of the wax seal the alcohol concentration is similar to when it was bottled.
 It attracts high prices both because it is aged spirits, and because of its historical significance.

 In 1979, nearly a decade after the Royal Navy abandoned the custom of the daily tot of rum, company founder Charles Tobias obtained the rights to blending information associated with the naval rum ration and formed the company to produce the spirit according to the original Admiralty recipe, a blend of five West Indian rums without colouring agents.
+He established a blending and bottling operation on Tortola in the British Virgin Islands, where the first bottles of Pusser’s Rum were produced.
+In 1990, Tobias sold the brand to Jim Beam.
+He repurchased it in, returning the company to independent ownership.

 In 1989, Pusser's Rum Ltd. filed a US trademark for the name and recipe for the Painkiller, a cocktail from the Virgin Islands made with rum, cream of coconut, pineapple juice, and orange juice.
 When a Tiki bar named Painkiller opened on the Lower East Side of Manhattan in May 2011, Pusser's sent a cease and desist order to owners Giuseppe Gonzalez and Richard Boccato, both for the bar's name and for selling Painkiller cocktails made with rums other than Pusser's.
 Gonzalez and Boccato reached an out-of-court settlement with Pusser's, which included them renaming the bar to PKNY.
 In response to the news, numerous bartenders organized a boycott against Pusser's.